haziq-exe/VideoGenerator/README.md

 **VideoGenerator** is a Python-based project designed to showcase creative automated video creation.
 This repository generates three types of videos, each with a unique theme and content format.

-**While the code is public, it has not been designed in a way that allows is to be ready to use for users to be able to clone and generate videos independently.**
+**While the code is public, it has not been modified to be ready to use for users to clone and generate videos independently.**

 ## Features